Person using eye tracking software

 Dr Zarah Vernham, Undergraduate Psychology Programmes Lead

-I'm the Undergraduate Programmes Lead for the BSc (Hons) Psychology and BSc (Hons) Forensic Psychology degrees.
+I'm the Undergraduate Programmes Lead for the BSc (Hons) Psychology and BSc (Hons) Psychology with Forensic and Investigative Psychology degrees.
 I lead a Level 6 (year 3) module called Cybercrime, Policing, and Security and teach on other modules such as the Psychology of Offending Behaviour and Research Methods and Data Analysis modules.

 I'm the Deputy Director of the International Centre for Research in Forensic Psychology (ICRFP).
 My main research interests are in the areas of investigative interviewing, deception detection, offender behaviours and cognitions, and mental health.